World Kidney Day is a global awareness campaign aimed at raising awareness of the importance of our kidneys.

 World Kidney Day is held annually on the second Thursday of March within Kidney Health Month.
 On World Kidney Day and throughout the month, special events and awareness-raising activities take place in communities across British Columbia and around the world.

-Visit the World Kidney Day to learn more about the global campaign.
+World Kidney Day website to learn more about the global campaign.